CloudChi/FX-Framework/Diagram Error Flow - Common.md

 ```
 ## Frameworks Coding

-In Frameworks coding practices, if an error is thrown by a subscript it **IS** caught, short circuits any calling scripts, and displays a meaningful error to the user.
+In Frameworks coding practices:
+- Error is thrown by a subscript it **IS** caught, short circuits any calling scripts, and displays a meaningful error to the user.

 ```mermaid
 graph LR